Student Health Services

-We ask that all students/parents complete the Annual Health Information Form.
+We ask that all students/parents complete an annual update through Infinite Campus.
 Current students are encouraged to keep the school informed of any changes to phone numbers, addresses, emergency contact information, etc.

 If your student has a chronic, potentially life-threatening health condition (i.e., asthma, severe allergy, bee sting allergy, diabetes, seizures) please fill out an Emergency Action Plan and give it to the health office at your child's school.
 Call the school nurse prior to school starting or anytime your child’s health condition changes to ensure that appropriate health/safety measures are developed and implemented for your student.

 Prior Lake-Savage Area Schools adheres to a No Shots (or proof of exemption), No School policy.
 This means that all students must meet the state immunization requirements prior to enrollment or the beginning of a new school year.
 For more information, contact your student's health office.
 Click here for the immunization form.

 If your child does not have a regular clinic, or is unable to get an appointment to update immunizations, your child will be able to get shots at a No Shots No School clinic.
 For more information about accessing that resource, please visit Park Nicollet Foundation: Community Connectivity or print the Barrier-Free Immunization Form.

 Students are permitted to take medication, (including over-the-counter), in school only when: